SCAN-NRAD/scanEEGviewer/README.md

 # scanEEGviewer
 A MATLAB based reader for EEG data which allows simple annotation of epileptiform events for further processing.
-- developed on MATLAB 2019b, tested on 2015b, does not run on <= MATLAB 2014a
+- developed on MATLAB 2019b, tested on 2015b, does not run on <= 2014a
 - optimized for screen resolution 1920x1200

 ![alt text](https://raw.githubusercontent.com/SCAN-NRAD/scanEEGviewer/main/ExampPrtScr.png)